Combustible and Flammable Liquids Act

-(b) Self-service.
-An attended self-service gasoline station may use a hold-open gasoline-dispensing nozzle if all of the following are met:
+(b) Self-service.--An attended self-service gasoline station may use a hold-open gasoline-dispensing or hold-open diesel fuel-dispensing nozzle if all of the following are met:

 (1) The nozzle meets safety standards adopted by regulation of the department.

-(2) A sign is posted indicating that any person, other than the attendant, who uses a hold-open gasoline-dispensing nozzle shall remain at the refueling point during the refueling operation.
+(2) A sign is posted indicating that Pennsylvania law requires that any person, other than the attendant, who uses a hold-open gasoline-dispensing or hold-open diesel fuel-dispensing nozzle shall remain within ten feet and within plain sight of the refueling point during the refueling operation.